mikigom/AICC-wiki-content/faq/fqas.md

 # Field FQA

-## 1) “Can a ‘regular/private’ car sign up or charge here?”
+## 1) "Can a 'regular/private' car sign up or charge here?"

 **Clarify intent**

-* Confirm whether “regular car” means a **non-commercial/private vehicle** (not a taxi, truck, fleet vehicle).
+* Confirm whether "regular car" means a **non-commercial/private vehicle** (not a taxi, truck, or fleet vehicle).

 **What to verify**